 Location, Location, Location

-Another idea, which is probably one of the most cost-effective way to travel: go somewhere that someone you know lives.
+Another idea, which is probably one of the most cost-effective ways to travel: go somewhere that someone you know lives.

 You’re dying to go somewhere in Europe and you have a second aunt that lives in London—go to London!
 You can use your aunt’s house as a base point to explore the surrounding areas (Blood is thick, right?
 Thanks Aunty!), and save money by not paying for lodging.

-Personally, my Pinterest account is where I find and store all of my inspiration to travel Check it out, or create your own, and if you see a picture that inspire you, go from there.
+Personally, my Pinterest account is where I find and store all of my inspiration to travel.
+Check it out, or create your own, and if you see a picture that inspires you, go from there.

 Who’s your crew?

 When traveling solo you should definitely consider the safety level of your destination.
 Don’t let that stop you from traveling alone though!
 I’ve traveled solo a few times and had a fantastic experience—it gives you the freedom to meet people on the road and go with the flow.

 Pro-tip: My favorite travel community, Girls LOVE Travel, is my favorite place to ask for solo travel advice and meet up with random (safe, helpful, travel-centered) ladies!

 But if you’re not so keen on solo vacations for your first trip, you’ll have to plan a trip with a group.
 In that case, you need to decide if you want a smaller group (which I consider 3-5 people), medium (5-8 people), or a large group (8+ people).